 Barriers to contraceptive use should be addressed urgently to reduce unmet need for FP

-About 26% of married women in sub-Saharan Africa have unmet need for FP.
+About 26% of married women in sub-Saharan Africa have an unmet need for FP.
 These are women who would like to postpone the next birth by at least two years or stop childbearing altogether but are not using FP.
 The levels of unmet need for the four regions range from 22% in Central Africa, 23% in Southern Africa, 26% in East Africa and 29% in West Africa.

-Uganda recoded the highest level of unmet need for FP of 41% in 2006.
+Uganda recorded the highest level of unmet need for FP of 41% in 2006.
 These patterns show enormous potential for improving levels of contraceptive use even in regions and countries that have increased FP uptake.

 For instance, Rwanda managed to reduce its level of unmet need from 38% in 2005 to 19% in 2010, as the country increased use of modern contraceptives at an impressive average rate of 4 percentage points per year, reaching 45% in 2010.